stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/12-monitor-your-app/monitor-your-app.md

         ## Service Monitor
         serviceMonitor:
             enabled: true
+            endpoints:
+            - interval: 5s
+                path: /actuator/prometheus # path where your metrics are exposed
+                port: http
     ```

+1. Run `tilt up` at the root of your directory.
+Hit the space bar and the browser with `TILT` logs will be shown.
+If everything is green then the changes will be deployed on the cluster.

 1. To find `serviceMonitor` in SAAP, first login with your credentials, go to `API Explorer`, filter by service, find `ServiceMonitor`: